kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Didn't have much time today.
 Continued with the tetris game, halfway through the video!
 Everything is vanilla JS with functions controlling the game mechanics, but with a big number of rotations, borders, collision checking and moving of player and arena positions, the code looks kinda messy.

 **Link to work:**

+### Day 64: 18th December Tuesday, 2018

+**Today's Progress:** Tetris

+**Thoughts:** Finished the tutorial, and started working on additional features for the game.
+Added a main menu screen to pick difficulty before starting the game, re-organised the code.

+**Link to work:**

+### Day 65: 19th December Wednesday, 2018

+**Today's Progress:** Tetris

+**Thoughts:** Added Music to the game!
+Also completed the following features: Game and Music pause, controls display.
+Excited to start on this Random Mode feature if the player chooses Hard difficulty - whereby a number of fun things can happen... definitely a challenge to code it though!

+**Link to work:**